jja4/nba_mlops/README.md

 ## Configure and Test Alerts when the API shuts down

 ### Configure
-1. In the codebase, open nba_mlops/alertmanager/alertmanager.yml
+1. In the codebase, open `nba_mlops/alertmanager/alertmanager.yml`

-2. In the "global" header, replace "slack_api_url: 'URL/to/slack/hooks'" with a functional webhook for slack.
+2. In the "global" header, replace `slack_api_url: 'URL/to/slack/hooks'` with a functional webhook for slack.
 Set one up here for you slack channel (https://api.slack.com/messaging/webhooks)

-3. In the "receivers" header, update "- channel: '#may24_bmlops_int_nba'" with your channel name as well.
+3. In the "receivers" header, update `- channel: '#may24_bmlops_int_nba'` with your channel name as well.

-4. For email notifications, in the "receivers" header, replace "- to: 'fake@gmail.com'" with your email.
+4. For email notifications, in the "receivers" header, replace `- to: 'fake@gmail.com'` with your email.

 ### Test
 1. Make sure docker-compose already up and running